-Who Cannot Legally Carry or Own a Firearm in Virginia?
+When is it Illegal to Carry a Firearm in Virginia?

-In general, anyone over 18 can carry a firearm openly in Virginia.
-It’s a Class 1 Misdemeanor (punishable by 1 year in jail and/or a $2,500 fine) for minors to carry firearms, except when:
+The law does make some firearm possession illegal.
+But generally, anyone over 18 can carry a firearm openly in Virginia.
+However, it’s a Class 1 Misdemeanor (punishable by 1 year in jail and/or a $2,500 fine) for minors to carry firearms, except when:

-- The minors are on their own property, that of their parents, grandparents, or legal guardians, or on the property of any person who has obtained the permission of the parents
+- On their own property, that of their parents, grandparents, or legal guardians, or on the property of any person with parental permission

-- The minors are going to or from a shooting range while accompanied by an adult
+- They re going to or from a shooting range while accompanied by an adult

-- The minors are lawfully hunting, and the weapons are unloaded while being transported
+- Lawfully hunting, and the weapons are unloaded while being transported

-- The minors are carrying out their duties with the armed forces
+- Carrying out their duties with the armed forces

-Open carry must be distinguished from concealed carry, where the firearm is hidden within a person’s clothing or bag.
-Under Virginia law, a weapon is considered to be concealed even when it is visible, but has been camouflaged to not look like a weapon.
+Open carry is different than concealed carry.
+Specifically, concealed carry is when the firearm is hidden within a person’s clothing or bag.
+Under Virginia law, a weapon is still considered concealed even when it is visible but has been camouflaged to not look like a weapon.

 It’s a Class 1 Misdemeanor to carry a firearm—or any other dangerous weapon—that is concealed, except when: